 Author: Ben Ascione, ANU

-Ben Ascione is a PhD candidate in international relations at the Crawford School of Public Policy, The Australian National University, an associate researcher at the Japan Center for International Exchange, and an associate editor at the EAF Japan and North Korea desks.
+Ben Ascione is a PhD candidate at the Crawford School of Public Policy, The Australian National University.
+He is Japan and Korea editor at EAF and a research associate of the Japan Center for International Exchange in Tokyo.